vqf/ciberAMP/README.md

 CiberAMP returns a list of 3 data frames:

-The x[[1]] data frame contains all DEGs and SCNV-DEGs detected:
+The first data frame contains all SCNV-DEGs and genes differentially expressed between tumor and normal samples exclusively.
+The secon data frame contains all the SCNV-DE known cancer drivers.
+These two data frames have the same format and in each column we can find:

-* Column 1 -> queried gene approved symbol.
+* Column 1 -> Gene approved symbols
-* Columns 2:4 -> queried genes tumor vs normal differential expression results.
+* Columns 2:4 -> Results from the differential expression analysis between tumor and healthy samples.
-* Column 5 -> TCGA cohort ID.
+* Column 5 -> ID of the queried TCGA cohort.
-* Column 6:9 -> queried gene SCN-altered vs. diploid tumor samples differential expression results.
+* Column 6:9 -> Results from the differential expression analysis between copy number altered and diploid tumor samples.
-* Column 10  -> TCGA cohort.
+* Column 10  -> ID of the queried TCGA cohort.
-* Column 11  -> SCN-altered vs. diploid tumor samples comparison: amplified vs. diploid or deleted vs. diploid.
+* Column 11  -> The type of comparison made: amplified vs. diploid or deleted vs. diploid.
-* Column 12  -> % of samples SCN-altered.
+* Column 12  -> Recurrence of gene amplifications or deletions in the cohort.
-* Column 14 -> SCN-altered TCGA sample barcodes.
+* Column 14 -> Barcodes of the samples harboring such SCNVs.

-The x[[2]] data frame contains COSMIC CGC oncogenes with a SCN-associated transcriptional deregulation.
-The columns are the same as in the previous one.

-Finally, the x[[3]] data frame contains all significant concurrent amplifications and deletions of each SCNV-DEG with known cancer driver genes:
+The third data frame contains the information about the significant co-occurring amplification or deletions between the SCNV-DEGs and known cancer drivers:

 * Column 1 -> queried gene approved symbol.
 * Column 2:5 -> queried gene copy number altered vs. diploid tumor samples DE results.